melles1991/usecuewebsite/_posts/2016-04-21-two-viewports-to-rule-them-all.md

 ---

 The amount of available screen sizes is exploding.
 That is why we need responsive design.
 But what if I told you you only needed two sizes?
 Impossible, I hear you think.
 But you may be wrong.
-Hear me out, because I came up with a technique that can save you a huge amount of time.&nbsp;
+I came up with a technique that requires just two sizes.
+It can save you a huge amount of time.&nbsp;

 I have been experimenting with responsive web design a lot lately.
 This is mainly due to my side project called 'Without Coding'.
 In this project I enable graphic designers to create websites on a Photoshop-like canvas.
 This canvas is based on absolute positioning, making normal responsive techniques unfit.
 To fix this problem, I came up with the concept of 'fixed viewports' (as opposed to fluid responsiveness).